 Our basic strategy follows Ref.~\cite{Passaglia:2022bcr} and technical details are provided in Appendix \ref{app:ETA_construction}.
 The idea developed there is to separate the sine and cosine pieces of the field oscillations at $H_*$ for the \ETA\ [see Eq.~(\ref{eq:BesselApprox})],

 where we have introduced $t_*$, the coordinate time at $H_*$, for notational convenience.
-The two components still obey the exact KG equation and thus energy-momentum conservation, but the redundancy of describing a single field with two components means that we have the freedom to specify additional auxiliary conditions at the switch, which we take to be the same for the background and perturbations (see \cite{Passaglia:2022bcr} for a detailed discussion):
+The two components still obey the exact KG equation and thus energy-momentum conservation, but the redundancy of describing a single field with two components means that we have the freedom to specify additional auxiliary conditions at the switch, which we take to be the same for the background and perturbations:

-These conditions are motivated by the expectation that the background fields $\varphi_{c,s} \propto a^{-3/2}$ and the perturbation fields evolve on the Hubble time with the coefficient chosen to be the same for simplicity.
+These conditions are consistent with the fact that the ULA number density redshifts specifically as $a^{-3}$ and hence $\varphi_{c,s} \propto a^{-3/2}$ to optimally suppress oscillations and that the perturbation analogues also evolve only on the Hubble time (see \cite{Passaglia:2022bcr} for a detailed discussion of the performance of the latter).
 Note, however, that they are implicit equations since they require $H^\ETA$, the \ETA\ of $H$, which must itself be obtained from constructing $\rho_\ax^\ETA$.

 Apart from this subtlety, which we address below, $\rho_\ax^\ETA$ and the other corresponding \ETA\ variables are defined from $\varphi_{c,s}$ through Eq.~(\ref{eq:axionstressenergy}) using the usual cycle-average replacement rules for sinusoidal functions ($\cos^2 =\sin^2 \rightarrow 1/2$ and $\cos \cdot \sin \rightarrow 0$) \cite{Passaglia:2022bcr}: for example,